As popular as this grilled chicken is in Hawaii, it is surprising that the dish hasn’t swept across the mainland. Let’s change that!

 The story of Huli-Huli Chicken is fascinating, and I tell it on the page devoted to the recipe for the sauce.
 It reminds me of the story of Cornell Chicken, another regional marinade and recipe that is required at every cookout and fundraiser in the region.

-1 cup Huli-Huli Sauce
+- 1 cup Huli-Huli Sauce

-2) Pour it in a large bowl, or better still, into a large zipper bag.
-Add the chicken.
-Marinate for at least 3 hours, as long as 24 hours.
+- Cut up the chicken into parts.
+Add the chicken parts to the marinade and marinate in the fridge for at least 3 hours or as long as 24 hours.
 As you can see in my article on marinades, they do not penetrate far.
 But if you have read my article on brines, you know they do penetrate.
 The fun part of this recipe is that the Huli-Huli sauce contains a lot of soy sauce, which is salty.
-So some of it will penetrate.
+So some of it will penetrate like a brine.
 And it also makes a nice glaze when basted on during cooking.